Laffargue-ElsysDesign/Software_RH/EmbeddedLinux/README.md

 ### Build Image

-go back to PYNQ/sdbuild file if you moved from there
+Go back to PYNQ/sdbuild folder
 ```
 make BOARDS=Zybo-Z7 PREBUILT=focal.arm.2.7.0_2021_11_17.tar.gz nocheck_images
 ```
 Build will take a couple of hours.
 Image will be stored in output folder.
-Between 7.6 and 8.01 GB.
+Between 7.6 and 8.1 GB.
 ### Mount on SD card
 An 8GB sdcard might not be enough, 16 or 32 GB is better.
 ```